-- Service centre - provision of key service management functions and processes for T&C based on ITIL framework.
+Service centre - provision of key service management functions and processes for technology and change, based on ITIL framework.

 There is a strong emphasis on creating digital services that both improve customer experience and create efficiencies within the organisation.
 As well as building new services we are involved in maximising the use of data across the authority including its security, governance and analysis.

 There is a strong commitment to compliance regimes including ITIL, ISO 27001 and architecture principles which guide all new development work to ensure the integrity of the council's infrastructure.

 Technology solutions works with all areas of the council to support business improvement projects that vary in scale and complexity.

 Business partners - provide the link between the business and technology and change, ensuring that we understand the current and future requirements of service areas.